 Isolation & Contracts

-Patching Strategies for Complex Codebases
+Patching Strategies for Complex Python Codebases

 In enterprise-grade Python applications, the pursuit of deterministic test isolation frequently collides with architectural reality.
 Monolithic service boundaries, deeply nested plugin registries, and legacy modules with implicit global state create a testing landscape where pure dependency injection is often impractical or economically unfeasible.
 This tension defines the patching paradox: mocks provide surgical isolation but introduce coupling to implementation details, while over-reliance on patching obscures architectural debt and inflates CI execution times.